INTERVIEW: Russia’s independent news outlet Meduza reinvents itself again

 You probably have read that Latvian intelligence has warned that Russian media outlets operating in Latvia now could be infiltrated by Russian intelligence agents.
 Do you share the concern?

 I am not sure I want to comment on the work and warnings of any kind by Latvian intelligence.
 We fully trust it.
-Speaking of the 50 Meduza people I work with here, I am sure they are not.
-Just because we’ve known each other for a long time and we’ve been through thin and thick.
+Speaking of the 50 Meduza people I work with here, I am sure they are not; just because we’ve known each other for a long time and we’ve been through thin and thick.
 The media sector is relatively small, so when you hire someone, the probability that your paths had crossed before is big – you’re just not buying a cat in the sack, to say it illustratively.
 Some of our staffers, like the accountant, for example, are Latvians.

 Can you please break down your readership?

 As Meduza is blocked now in Russia, it is hard to tell you how many Russian readers we have now.
-Before the war, we had roughly 20 million unique visitors per month.
+Before the war, we had roughly 20mn unique visitors per month.
 In terms of visits, Russia was No 1, Ukraine was No 2 – and it remained in that place during the war.
 Behind them was Germany and the United States and Israel, the countries with large Russian-speaking communities.
 That Ukraine is still No 2 is especially dear to us – it means that our news resonates well with the Ukrainians.

-We started our English language version many years ago, now it has become more important and we are developing it.
-Since the start of the war, it has seen a several- time increase in visitor numbers.
+We started our English language version many years ago; now it has become more important and we are developing it.
+Since the start of the war, it has seen a several times increase in visitor numbers.
 Before the war, it was mostly aiming at people deeply interested in international affairs and what is going on in Russia and Ukraine, not at the general foreign population.

 What is your reaction to the dismantling of the Soviet-era monuments in Latvia in the wake of the war?
 Does that sit well with your Russian readers?